JodusNodus/databrokerdao-dapi/README.md

 * stakeamount: uint, amount of DTX the owner of the stream want to stake.
 Minimum of 10 DTX for now.
 * price: uint, amount of DTX needed to purchase access to **one second** of this stream.
-* ifshash: hash property you get back from `POST /ipfs/add/json`
+* metadata: hash property you get back from `POST /ipfs/add/json`

 ​